Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_synapseserverless/README.md

 | Import whl package| import whl to synapse package workspace, import package from the notebook| 1) The use of whl packages is considered best practice because allows the simplification of the notebooks and enable a simpler way to do unit tests | Takes 20 minutes to run this step |
 | | | 2) Runs one time at the deployment time | |
 | Run a similar script outside Synapse | script and language of choice | Runtime faster | Adds complexity to the architecture and loses centralization of the entire process in just one service - Synapse |

+NOTE: when deploying the sample, the version using the notebook with the wheel sample import is used by default.
+However, a version with no wheel file is also provided under the name of Nb_NYCTaxi_Config_Operations_Library_No_Wheel.ipynb.
+To test the latest, is enough to change the Pl_NYCTaxi_0_Main pipeline to point to the second notebook instead.

 ### Implementing Data Retention (using a Spark pool)